Matleox/Discord-Token-Generator/README.md

 ### ⚙️ Installation

 - Requires: `Python 3.10+`
-- Install the requirements: `pip install -r requirements.txt`
+- Install the requirements: `run install requirements.bat`
 - Add your proxies to `proxies.txt`
 - Edit the `config.toml` to your preference
 - Start: `python3 main.py`